Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 This is probably the easiest way of growing amaryllis.
 It’s main drawback is that flowering cannot be timed for a particular date.

-2. Growing amaryllis to flower in winter
+2. Growing amaryllis to flower in winter or early spring

 Plant the bulbs in autumn and put in the warmest place in the house (20-30C), not necessarily close to a window.
 During this time no watering is necessary, until the flower stalk becomes visible at the top of the bulb.